 The ideal adventure playground for intrepid traveller types, the core of the island is covered in dense rainforest and peppered with soaring peaks and the occasional free-flowing waterfall.
 With a unwavering commitment to conservation, St Lucia has some pretty strict rules when it comes to exploring it’s protected National Rain Forests but they are still easily assessable when accompanied by an expert guide.
 There are plenty of hikes and trails on offer across the island’s 19,000 acres of dense forest just waiting to be explored and a wealth of wildlife to spot on route.

-Experienced climbers are sure to be seduced by St Lucia’s towering twin peaks The Pitons, which stand at around 2,000 feet, or even by the island’s tallest mountain Mount Gimie – which boasts incredible views from 3,117 feet, whilst less adventurous types may be content to take breathe it all in from the forest floor.
-For a fantastic view of The Pitons, it’s also worth arranging a boat trip around St Lucia’s stunning coastline – also a wonderful opportunity to do some snorkelling.
+Experienced climbers are sure to be seduced by St Lucia’s towering twin peaks The Pitons, which stand at around 2,000 feet, or even by the island’s tallest mountain Mount Gimie – which boasts incredible views from 3,117 feet – whilst less adventurous types may be content to breathe it all in from the forest floor.
+For a fantastic view of the Pitons, it’s also worth arranging a boat trip around St Lucia’s coastline, which would be a wonderful opportunity to do some snorkelling too.

 About the author: KatieKatie Manning

 Katie is an author for the Virgin Atlantic blog.
 Despite her urban London residency, Katie can often be found exploring far-flung corners of the globe in search of exciting new experiences and stories.
 A self-confessed night-owl, she makes it her mission to search out the best cocktail bars and live music venues on each and every expedition.
 Follow Katie @kt_saramanning